VittorioRossetto/projectSCP/README.md

 ---
 ## Dataset Generation

 To generate small and medium datasets from the original dataset, run the `generate_datasets.py` script.
 Ensure you have the original dataset file (`order_products.csv`) in the same directory as the script.
+You can download it here: [order_products.csv](https://liveunibo-my.sharepoint.com/:u:/g/personal/giuseppe_depalma2_unibo_it/EVi5ZjiIP_lCveGkwidpEMkBbS7s6cagNizxqMl95odubA?e=gNfxna).

 ### Steps to Generate Datasets